 My policy is very straight forward.
 If you want to buy a goat, and I want to sell it to you; then we work out the details.
 I do reserve the right to change my mind and retain any goat previously offered for sale on this website prior to final sale.
 Since banks are reluctant to verify funds on checking accounts due to privacy issues (and fraud), I cannot take a check for final payment unless the check can be deposited at least 2 weeks prior to pick up or shipment of the goat.
 Please bring cash for final payment unless we have a prior arrangement.

 I no longer take reservations on unborn goats.
 I will post new births on Facebook and on this website as soon as possible.
 If you are interested in a particular breeding I can keep your name on a list of potential buyers.
 After kids are born I will accept a 50% deposit on kids I have priced for sale.
 If I have not priced the kids yet, please feel free to contact me to express interest in making a purchase.
 A non-refundable deposit equal to 50% of the sale price will hold the kid until weaning or an agreed upon time.
 If a goat is past weaning age when I receive a deposit, the goat will need to to picked up or shipped within a reasonable time (no more than 3 weeks after receipt of deposit), or boarding charges will apply.
 Regardless of the age of the goat, we will need to agree on a pickup date when the deposit is made.
 Everyone is busy, I understand that.
 So am I. Everyone has family, job, and/or farm obligations.
-So do I. Thank you for your understanding.
+So do I. I will no longer hold goats for an extended time without compensation.
+Thank you for your understanding.